John Laird (shipbuilder): Personal life

 In 1829 Laird married Elizabeth Hurry.
 In 1860, John Laird was joined in partnership by his three sons, William, John and Henry.
 However, John Laird retired in 1861 and the business was taken over by his sons.
 It merged with Charles Cammell & Co to form Cammell Laird in 1903.

 He was the first mayor of Birkenhead and as chairman of the Birkenhead Improvement Commission, he played a key role in the development of the town.
-He was one of the first Commissioners in 1833, which were appointed to erect a market, to light and clean the streets and to maintain a police force.
-When Birkenhead became a Parliamentary Borough in 1861, John Laird retired from shipbuilding to become its first Member of Parliament for Birkenhead.
+He was one of the first commissioners in 1833, which were appointed to erect a market, to light and clean the streets and to maintain a police force.
+When Birkenhead became a parliamentary borough in 1861, John Laird retired from shipbuilding to become the first Member of Parliament for Birkenhead.
 He served from 1861 to 1874 as a Conservative.
 He was also Deputy Lieutenant of Cheshire and Justice of the Peace.

 He contributed a great deal to the continuous improvement of the town as a benefactor.
 Laird was responsible for the building of the Dock Cottages.
 He made some generous donations for the erection of Saint James Church, the Borough Hospital and the Laird School of Art.

 Death/legacy

-He died at his home, 63 Hamilton Square, Birkenhead, following a riding accident.
+In October 1874, Laird died at his home, 63 Hamilton Square, Birkenhead, following a riding accident in February that year.
 He is buried in the grounds of Birkenhead Priory, next to his yard.

 An appeal for donations for a statue of John Laird quickly raised more than required from nearly 2,400 donors.
 The statue was sculpted by Albert Bruce-Joy.
-Over 2,000 people walked in procession for the statue's unveiling in 1877.
+Between 12,000 and 15,000 people attended the statue's unveiling on the east side of Hamilton Square in 1877.
 It was unveiled by his friend, Lord Tollemache.
-The statue now stands in Hamilton Square in the centre of Birkenhead, though it was moved from its original position to make way for a cenotaph.
+The statue now stands in the western side of the square, having been moved from its original position after World War I to make way for a cenotaph.